awsdocs/amazon-ec2-user-guide-windows/doc_source/screenshot-service.md

 # Troubleshoot an Unreachable Instance<a name="screenshot-service"></a>

-If you are unable to reach your instance via SSH or RDP, you can capture a screenshot of your instance and view it as an image\.
+If you are unable to reach your instance through SSH or RDP, you can capture a screenshot of your instance and view it as an image\.
 This provides visibility as to the status of the instance, and allows for quicker troubleshooting\.

-There is no data transfer cost for this screenshot\.
-The image is generated in JPG format, no larger than 100kb\.
 + [How to Take a Screenshot of an Unreachable Instance](#how-to-ics)
 + [Common Screenshots](#ics-common)

 ## How to Take a Screenshot of an Unreachable Instance<a name="how-to-ics"></a>

+There is no data transfer cost for this screenshot\.
+The image is generated in JPG format, no larger than 100kb\.

-**To access the instance console**
+**To get a screenshot of a running instance using the console**

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.